microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 ## Step 7: Build the Python module on the Raspberry Pi

-Log into your Raspberry Pi, either remotely using SSH or directly if you have a keyboard and display connected.
-Find the `pi3` directory you just copied from your computer and build the python module that wraps the ELL model.
+Log into your Raspberry Pi, find the `pi3` directory you just copied from your computer, and build the python module that wraps the ELL model.

 ```
 cd pi3